Lynn Coles, Down

 Based upon your experience, what would you want to tell a woman considering abortion today?

-I have met Muslim women who have had abortions and been deeply affected.
-At the other end of the spectrum, I have met atheists who react the same way.
+I have met Muslim women who have had abortions and been deeply affected and at the other end of the spectrum, I have met atheists who react the same way.
 Their symptoms displayed and what they share is a communal one.
 It is not a ‘religious’ thing to feel regret after abortion – it is a ‘human’ thing and a ‘woman’ thing.
 We were not designed to take the life of our children.
 It doesn’t matter what reason we decide to abort and it doesn’t matter what stage of pregnancy either.
-It is the abortion itself that deeply damages us and the ripple effects of abortion, cross the race, creed and social divides.
+It is the abortion itself that deeply damages us and the ripple effects of abortion, cross the race, creed & social divides.

 If you are pregnant and considering abortion, take the time to think things through.
 You are pregnant and so your body is changing already, you will no doubt be on an emotional roller coaster and your situation maybe difficult, causing you to consider abortion.
 Try to think objectively and not be driven by your emotions.
 There is always a way through even the most difficult of circumstances.
 I was told abortion would solve my problems, but it only gave me new ones.